LEUNGUU/ansible-cdh/README.md

 * prepare your worker nodes and client node(Centos 6.x or rhel 6.x required)

-* set FQDN in your worker nodes and client node or use dns resolutions.
+* set FQDN in your worker nodes and client node or use dns resolutions

 * put your FQDN in inventory file(production)